 According to Irish employment law, when an employer makes an employee redundant, they have to compensate them.
 For every year of service, they have to compensate the employee with a two weeks' pay, which is capped at €600 per week, plus one additional week's wage.

-Irish employment law guarantees a certain amount of paid leave that employees get (see our Irish benefits benchmark).
+Irish employment law guarantees employees a certain amount of paid leave (see our Irish benefits benchmark).
 However, employers are allowed to alter that amount (add, but not subtract) and have to agree with employees first.
 The annual leave pay is at the standard weekly rate.

 All employees in Ireland have a constitutional right to join or leave a union; however, employers have a legal right to accept or not the union as representing the workforce.
 If employers choose to recognise one union, they must then recognise other unions organised by employees.
-Employees cannot be dismissed from their job for being a member of a union.
+Employees cannot be dismissed from their job for being a union member.